kubeflow/website/content/en/docs/components/pipelines/installation/standalone-deployment.md

 By default, the KFP standalone deployment installs an [inverting proxy agent](https://github.com/google/inverting-proxy) that exposes a public URL.
 If you want to skip the installation of the inverting proxy agent, complete the following:

-1. Comment out the proxy components in the base [kustomization.yaml](https://github.com/kubeflow/pipelines/blob/master/manifests/kustomize/base/kustomization.yaml).
+1. Comment out the proxy components in the base `kustomization.yaml`.
+For example in [manifests/kustomize/env/dev/kustomization.yaml](https://github.com/kubeflow/pipelines/blob/master/manifests/kustomize/env/dev/kustomization.yaml) comment out `inverse-proxy`.

 1. Apply the changes to update the Kubeflow Pipelines deployment: